 Dream Park is the best playground we’ve ever been to.
 I’m serious, no comparison!
 It is a huge public playground that is all-inclusive.
-Able-bodied kids and children with disabilities will both find common ground here and play side-by-side.
+Able-bodied kids and children with disabilities will find common ground here and play side-by-side.
 It covers more than 57,000 square feet.
 It has attractions built into the hills of the park.

 Maestro Tacos is the new kid in town, but they’re not new at great Mexican food.
 Miguel was a butcher in Monterrey for 16 years before helping to open Maestros.
-All of their products are prepared fresh daily in-house – from the tortillas to the salsa.
+All of their products are prepared fresh daily in-house from the tortillas to the salsa.
 Enjoy tacos, quesadillas, tons of sides, and great margaritas!
 Follow them on Instagram ahead of your trip so you can really build up your cravings!!

 If there is one thing my husband and I miss about living in Fort Worth, it is Joe T. Garcia’s.
 This famous Mexican food restaurant has been a Fort Worth staple since 1935 and has been in the same family for the duration of its existence.
-There is likely going to be a long line for a patio table on a weekend, but it is worth the wait and usually goes fast!
-The menu is easy – enchiladas or fajitas.
+There is likely going to be a long line for a patio table on a weekend, but it is worth the wait (which usually goes fast!).
+The menu is easy: enchiladas or fajitas.
 That’s it.
 Sides are served family-style, and margaritas come in PITCHERS!
 We will never spend a day in Fort Worth without eating here.
 Make sure you have a check or cash because they do not take credit cards.
 (They have an ATM on site.)

 The ultimate day in Fort Worth!
 Your car will be quiet on the way home with everyone exhausted or passed out.
-Pay our neighbor a visit soon, and let us know what we missed!
+Pay our neighbor a visit soon and let us know what we missed!